moliver28/research-handbook/content/handbook/product/ai/ai-feature-benchmarks.md

 How easy the AI-powered feature is to learn and use.

 **Benchmark**
 Usability eval led by a member of UX.
+[See AI usability metric for details](../../product/ux/ux-research/research-in-the-ai-space/AI_usability_metric_chart.png).

 **Measurement**
 Scoring depends on feature maturity.